jake3030/TangoCard_Ruby_SDK/README.md

 <a name="sdk_support"></a>
 # Tango Card Ruby SDK and Service API Support #
 If you have any questions with the Tango Card Ruby SDK or our Service API, please contact us at sdk@tangocard.com.

+If you have any issues using this SKD, such as bugs or change requests, then please <a href="https://github.com/tangocarddev/TangoCard_Ruby_SDK/issues?state=open" target="_blank">Open Issue</a> in this repository.

 <a name="sdk_support_contact"></a>
 ## Contact Us ##